-Is it acceptable to call this Sweet Potato Casserole topped with pecan crumbles my favorite part of the Thanksgiving meal?
+Is it acceptable to call this Sweet Potato Casserole with pecan topping my favorite part of the Thanksgiving meal?
+To say I am in love with that combo of smooth cinnamon infused sweet potatoes topped with crunchy brown sugar pecan crusted crumbles is an understatement!

-It’s a solid, classic side dish for the biggest eating day in America, but I probably like it so much because let’s face it…it tastes kinda like dessert.
+Pecan Sweet Potato Casserole a solid, classic side dish for the biggest eating day in America.
+It is so delicious, flavorful, and just melts in your mouth.
+The truth is, I probably like it so much because let’s face it…it tastes kinda like a dessert!

-This is also my go-to sweet potato casserole recipe.
+Sweet potato casserole with pecans is my go-to sweet potato casserole recipe for Christmas and Thanksgiving dinner.
 Tried and true and perfect.

 - Mashed sweet potato filling